-First of all it’s important to know that the quality and of course cleanliness of the cage is very strongly connected to your bird’s health and well-being.
-I cannot emphasize this fact enough.
+First of all it’s important to know that the quality and size of the cage is very strongly connected to your bird’s health and well-being.

 The perfect cage for your bird should allows him to stand comfortably, to move and open the wings freely.
 Besides to the overall size of the cage you also need to pay attention to the cage bars.
 Bars need to be enough narrow to prevent injury or escape and enough wide to make your bird wanting to climb.
 How can you find out if your little bird friend needs a large flight cage?
 I have some tips for you.

 The cage is your bird’s home, so it needs to provide enough space for toys, perches, water bowls and food dishes, making your bird feel at home where it can play, rest and eat.
 The cage shouldn’t be cluttered though, your bird needs enough free space around him.

-When you choose the right cage for your bird you consider its size, its safety and comfort.
+When you choose the right cage for your big bird or smaller birds you consider its size, its safety and comfort.
 It should help your bird to express his instincts such as flying, climbing, chewing and playing.

 These are the most known common cage styles: